 Double-check the Torque

-Once you have tightened all of the lug nuts, double-check the torque on each one to ensure that they are all properly tightened.
+Once you have tightened all the lug nuts, double-check the torque on each one to ensure they are all properly tightened.
 If necessary, make any additional adjustments using the torque wrench.

 Exceptions

-It’s important to note that some Honda Pilot models may have unique torque specifications or bolt patterns, depending on the year, trim level, or other factors.
-Always consult the owner’s manual or a reputable source to ensure that you are using the correct specifications for your specific vehicle.
+It’s important to note that some Honda Pilot models may have unique torque specifications or bolt patterns depending on the year, trim level, or other factors.
+Always consult the owner’s manual or a reputable source to ensure you use the correct specifications for your specific vehicle.

-Additionally, some Honda Pilot models may have special lug nuts that require a unique key to remove or tighten.
+Some Honda Pilot models may also have special lug nuts that require a unique key to remove or tighten.
 If your vehicle has special lug nuts, be sure to use the appropriate key and follow the manufacturer’s instructions.

 Final Words